ShabanK/learning-nodejs/readme.md

 rl.close() triggers an event called 'close'. so it can be used in eventEmitters and such.

 line breaks and return key press trigger events called 'line'.

 'pause' and 'resume' events also exist and a bunch of others... check the docs.

+rl.prompt() and rl.setPrompt("some string") are also a thing

+fs:

+fs.write(filename, whatever strings you wanna enter here, callback for errors and such) fs.read(filename, coding scheme ,(err, file)=> { the file variable has all the content of the file }) fs.append(filename, whatever strings you wanna enter here, callback for errors and such) also creates the file if not available fs.rename(filename, new filename, callback for errors and such);
+fs.unlink(filename, callback for errors and such) to delete the file